 Tattoo artist Maxim Titanic Kislitsyn, neo Japanese tattoo, exclusive interview inkppl tattoo magazine | Moscow, Russia

-- Do you think that it is possible to single out some features of the Russian tattoo culture in comparison with the western one?
+- Do you think that it is possible to single out some features of the Russian tattoo culture in comparison with the Western one?

-- And what about Tattoo Pharma.
-How did you get acquainted with it's products?
+- And what about Tattoo Pharma?
+How did you get acquainted with its products?

-- The fact is that besides being a tattoo artist for others, I adore tattooing on myself.
-And one day, I encountered such a problem, that from one of the most popular creams for healing tattoos, I started allergic.
-I started looking for an alternative, and then I got, probably the first samples of the Tattoo Pharma products - Doctor Pro.
+- Besides being a tattoo artist for others, I adore tattooing myself.
+And one day, I encountered a problem with one of the most popular creams for healing tattoos, as I started having an allergic reaction.
+I started looking for an alternative, and then I got, probably the first samples of Tattoo Pharma products - Doctor Pro.
 I used it for myself.
-In general, the first thing I always do is testing everything on myself.
+In general, the first thing I always do is test everything on myself.
 And I had a great tattoo, without any allergic reactions.
-I looked at the effect and was ecstatic - wow!
-Since then, I myself use this gel, I advise all my colleagues and clients.

 - Thank you :)